-The members of the Audit Committee are Messrs.
-Chrystal, DiUlio, and Resis each of whom is an Independent Trustee.
-Mr. Chrystal is the Audit Committee Chairman.
+The Audit Committee, comprised entirely of the Independent Trustees, is chaired by Mr. Chrystal.
 The primary functions of the Audit Committee are to select the independent registered public accounting firm to be retained to perform the annual audit of the Fund, to review the results of the audit, to review the Fund's internal controls, to approve in advance all permissible non-audit services performed by the independent auditors and to review certain other matters relating to the Fund's independent registered public accounting firm and financial records.
-In its role as the

-QLCC, its function is to receive reports from an attorney retained by the Trust of evidence of a material violation by the Trust or by any officer, director, employee or agent of the Trust.
-During the fiscal year ended March 31, 2019, the Audit Committee met two times in regard to the Fund.
+In its role as the QLCC, its function is to receive reports from an attorney retained by the Trust of evidence of a material violation by the Trust or by any officer, director, employee or agent of the Trust.
+During the fiscal year ended March 31, 2022, the Audit Committee met two times in regard to the Fund.

 The Nominating Committee, comprised entirely of the Independent Trustees, is responsible for seeking and reviewing candidates for consideration as nominees for Trustees and meets only as necessary.
 The Nominating Committee will consider nominees nominated by shareholders.
 Recommendations by shareholders for consideration by the Nominating Committee should be sent to the President of the Trust in writing together with the appropriate biographical information concerning each such proposed Nominee, and such recommendation must comply with the notice provisions set forth in the Trust By-Laws.
 In general, to comply with such procedures, such nominations, together with all required biographical information, must be delivered to and received by the President of the Trust at the principal executive offices of the Trust not later than 120 days and no more than 150 days prior to the shareholder meeting at which any such nominee would be voted on.
-During the fiscal year ended March 31, 2019, the Nominating Committee did not meet in regard to the Fund.
+During the fiscal year ended March 31, 2022, the Nominating Committee did not meet in regard to the Fund.

 The Board has delegated day-to-day valuation matters to a Valuation Committee that is comprised of the Trust's President, Treasurer and Assistant Treasurers and is overseen by the Trustees.
 The function of the Valuation Committee is to review each investment adviser's valuation of securities held by any series of the Trust for which current and reliable market quotations are not readily available.
 Such securities are valued at their respective fair values as determined in good faith by each adviser, and the Valuation Committee gathers and reviews Fair Valuation Forms that are completed by an adviser to support its determinations, and which are subsequently reviewed and ratified by the Board.
-During the fiscal year ended March 31, 2019, the Valuation Committee met twelve times in regard to the Fund.
+During the fiscal year ended March 31, 2022, the Valuation Committee met twelve times in regard to the Fund.